Forex Market: Indian rupee edges higher against US dollar, UAE dirham | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, UAE Dirham

-The domestic currency, the Indian rupee had edged higher against the US dollar and UAE dirham in the forex market.
-As per market experts, the positive opening of the Indian share market and weakening of US dollar has supported the upward rally of the Indian rupee.
+The domestic currency, the Indian rupee had edged higher against the US dollar and UAE dirham.
+As per market experts, the selling of dollar by traders has supported the upward rally of the Indian rupee.

-At the Interbank forex market the Indian rupee opened at 74.20 against the US dollar.
-During trading the Indian rupee surged and touched 74.10, registering a rise of 26 paise over its previous close.
-On Wednesday, the Indian rupee had settled at 74.36 against the US dollar.
-Indian rupee is at 20.19 against the UAE dirham.
+At the Interbank forex market, the Indian rupee opened higher and during trading the rupee had reached at 73.80 against the US dollar, registering a gain of 5 paise.
+On Tuesday, the Indian rupee had settled at 73.85.
+Indian rupee is at 20.1 against the UAE dirham.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.03 per cent to 90.58.
+The dollar index which measures the US dollar’s strength against a basket of six currencies fell 0.09 per cent to 91.20

 Post Your Comments